 With so many passwords to deal with, it’s perhaps not surprising that employees have an average of 12 reused passwords each.
 That said, this was on the lower end; the highest was Canada (15) and the lowest in Denmark and Sweden (11).

-According to the latest statistics from the International Trade Administration, the cyber security market in Italy is worth approximately $1.5 billion.
-The largest segments are the security appliances sector valued at $675 million and the software segment estimated at $450 million.
-Overall, the market is predicted to grow seven percent each year.
+According to the latest statistics from the International Trade Administration, the cyber security market in Italy is worth approximately $1.7 billion.
+The largest user bases are the financial sector, followed by defense and local government.

 The IBM Cost of a Data Breach Report 2020 reveals how much the average data breach cost per region.
-In 2020, that figure for Italy was $3.19 million, which was just below the global average of $3.86 million.
-Italy was one of the few countries to have seen a decline in the average cost of a data breach, with 2019 incidents having been five percent more expensive.
+In 2021, that figure for Italy was $3.61 million, which was below the global average of $4.21 million.

-27. Most data breaches are caused by malicious attacks
+28. Most data breaches are caused by compromised credentials

-IBM found that just over half (51 percent) of Italian data breaches are the result of malicious attacks.
-A further 19 percent stem from system glitches while 29 percent are attributed to human error.
+IBM found that 20 percent) of data breaches are the result of compromised credentials.
+A further 17 percent stem from phishing, while cloud misconfiguration resulted in 15 percent of breaches.

 An important factor when studying data breaches is the time it takes to identify and contain a breach.
 Italy does quite well in that regard taking an average of 203 days to identify a breach and 65 days to contain it.
-To put this in perspective, IBM found that German companies take 128 to identify and 32 to contain a breach, and Brazilian organizations take 265 to identify and 115 days to contain.
+To put this in perspective, the Ponemon Institute (PDF) found that German companies take 128 to identify and 32 to contain a breach, and Brazilian organizations take 265 to identify and 115 days to contain.

 At the end of 2020, arrests were made in an investigation into an insider hack at Italian defense firm Leonardo.
 Details of military aircraft involved in the firm’s fighter jet program appeared to be the main target of the attack.
 While the arrest was recent, the investigation has been ongoing since January 2017 when Leonardo first noticed an abnormal flow of data from its network.
 However, Leonardo maintains that computers that were violated did not contain classified, strategic information.